 - Star Tron Fuel Treatment

 What are fuel additives?

 Fuel additives are chemicals that are designed to blend and mix with fuel, improving the properties of the fuel.
-There are many such chemicals, but common fuel additives can contain such things as:
+Without getting too technical, here is a broad overview of common types of fuel additives:

-- Detergents, to help reduce carbon and fouling on valves and in combustion chambers, as
+- Detergents, to help reduce carbon and fouling on valves and in combustion chambers.

 - Water removers, to help water dissolve in gas better, so it does not build up in the tank.

 Some additives like Polyetheramime (PEA) perform several of those jobs at the same time.
 The manufacturers of fuel additives extensively test to make sure that their blend is compatible with the types of fuel normally encountered.

 The federal government mandates a minimum of detergent additives in gas, to help reduce pollution and optimize efficiency.
 These detergents cost money however, and more detergent would mean more expensive fuel.
 At today’s already expensive fuel prices, this is a benefit that few would spend extra for.
 Some types of premium fuel brands market themselves as having much more detergent than the federal standards, but these detergents do little to help stabilize fuel for long term storage or remove water that has entered a fuel system.
 Combine that with ethanol fuels poor storage attributes as well as tendency to pull water from the air, and your basic gas from the pump just isn’t enough anymore.

 Edit: As of 2022, a lasting supply crunch and our new world dynamic means that even the best fuel brands may not be putting in the amount of additives they once were.
 Fuel quality is down across the board- everyone is making ends meet, even big companies!
 Find an off the shelf product and add it to your fuel, seriously.